Volunteer of the Month: February 2025

 With many exciting fundraising activities planned for 2025, Fresh Futures will continue to support children and families in the Kirklees area most in need.

-Fundraising can take many forms, and if you would be interested in fundraising for Fresh Futures, please contact the team to find out their plans or suggest your own at [email protected]
+Fundraising can take many forms, visit our Fundraising page HERE for some inspiration.
+If you would be interested in fundraising for Fresh Futures, please contact the team to find out their plans or suggest your own at [email protected]

 Fresh Futures Nominated for Charitable Excellence Award at Yorkshire Choice Awards 2025!